Datamuseum-DK/Q1-Emulator/docs/source/background/disk.rst

-The ID record is always seven bytes long and consist of 0x9e followed by the track number, the record number, the checksums, 0x10, 0x00, 0x00.
+The ID record is always seven bytes long and consist of 0x9e followed by the track number, the record number, the checksum, and the trailing bytes 0x10, 0x00, 0x00.

-The data record starts with 0x9b followed by a block of data, followed by the checksum and 0x10, 0x00, 0x00.
+The data record starts with 0x9b followed by a block of data, followed by the checksum and the trailing 0x10, 0x00, 0x00.

 The trailing 0x00's are not used upon reading a record from the disk.
-However, write operations write the zeroes.
+However, write operations write these zeroes.

 .. note::